 A simple random sample of addresses was used to create a targeted sample group in Weber County.
 HERO Project leaders focused on areas with the highest reported incidence of Covid-19 by examining case counts.
-A total of 11,900 households were identified and sent a mailed invitation to participate in the study and complete household and individual surveys.
+A total of 11,900 households were identified and sent a mailed invitation to participate in the project and complete household and individual surveys.
 Out of this sample, 2,700 households were randomly selected to receive an interview knock on the door and complete the survey in person.
+Households were given different levels of participation incentives to be able to test for and correct for nonresponse bias.
 Individuals age 12 and older who completed the survey were invited to provide a blood sample for antibody testing.